-7 Another problem with rainfall insurance is basis risk, the lack of correlation between the insured interest (here, the income loss induced by crop failure) and the actual observed rainfall.
+Another problem with rainfall insurance is basis risk, the lack of correlation between the insured interest (here, the income loss induced by crop failure) and the actual observed rainfall.
 In all these pilots, and elsewhere, there is substantial basis risk affecting the usefulness of the policy.
 While a dislike of basis risk was not found to be behind the low uptake of the policies piloted, it is bound to limit the spread of the insurance product.

-It is, however, still difficult to get reliable empirical justification for the basic assertion that access to microcredit induces any income growth.
-To date there is no study investigating the effect of access to credit facilities on income levels that has achieved wider consensus as to its reliability (Armendariz de Aghion and Morduch, 2005).
-Nevertheless, more optimistically, most studies do find strong evidence that access to microcredit facilities leads to reduced vulnerability, in the sense of a lower threat of fluctuations in the incomes or consumption (Hashemi, 1996; Montgomery, 1996; Morduch, 1998; Zaman, 1999).
+facilities on income levels that has achieved wider consensus as to its reliability (Armendariz de Aghion and Morduch, 2005).
+Nevertheless, more optimistically, most studies do find strong evidence that access to microcredit facilities leads to reduced vulnerability, in the sense of a lower threat of fluctuations in the incomes or consumption (Hashemi et al. 1996; Montgomery et al. 1996; Morduch, 1998; Zaman, 1999).
 Morduch (1998), for instance, finds that households with access to microloans have smoother income streams (and thus smoother consumption patterns) relative to control groups, achieved by diversification of income-generating activities or entry into low risk activities with reasonable returns that required some capital investment.
 Microcredit may then offer a means for reducing risk exposure, while keeping costs and incentives aligned.